foundersandcoders/form-validation-challenge/README.md

 1. Associate this element with its field
 1. When a field fails validation add the browser's default message to the element
 1. When a field is edited remove the message

+## Challenge 6: Disable built-in form behaviour

+It's a bit confusing for users now as the validation messages show up in two places: the default popup bubble _and_ your new DOM element.
+Write some JS in `challenge/index.js` to disable this built-in behaviour:

+1. Stop the `<form>` element validating fields
+1. Manually check whether all the fields are valid
+1. If not prevent the form submission from taking place